bullet-db/bullet-kafka/README.md

 ## Introduction

-This project implements Bullet PubSub through [Kafka](https://kafka.apache.org).
+This project implements an instance of the Bullet PubSub using [Kafka](https://kafka.apache.org).
 This allows you to plugin Kafka as your pubsub layer for transporting Bullet queries and results to the Bullet Web Service and the Backend.

 ## Documentation